 Two sides fought against each other in the American Civil War.
 On one side was the Union and on the other was the Confederate States of America.

 This confederate side was made up of eleven southern states who broke away from the rest of the United States.
 However, this Confederacy was never officially recognized.

 What was this war all about then?

-And the war was fought for four long bloody wars!
+And the war was fought for 4 long bloody wars!

-And so war began on April 2nd 1861 at the sea fort in Charleston known as Fort Sumter in South Carolina.
+And so the war began on April 2nd, 1861 at the sea fort in Charleston known as Fort Sumter in South Carolina.
 This is where Confederate artillery fired upon the Union garrison.

 Watched by many spectators the fight lasted all day.
 Due to the supply line being cut off the Union surrendered the following day.

 Incidentally, the Union did try to take back the fort two years later on September 8th, 1863.

 However, they were again defeated by the Confederates.
 But they did manage to reduce the fort to rubble in the battle.

 The war effectively came to an end on April 9th when General Robert E Lee surrendered.